HM Prison Shepton Mallet: In the media

 HM Prison Shepton Mallet was featured as a haunted location on the American paranormal television series Paranormal Lockdown which first aired on 25 December 2018 on Destination America.
 It later aired in the United Kingdom on 30 January 2020 on Quest Red.

 The interior scenes at the fictional Portobello Prison in Paddington 2 were filmed at Shepton Mallet.

 In September 2020, Shepton Mallet Prison featured in the ITV three-part mini drama, Des, based on the 1983 arrest and trial of Scottish serial killer Dennis Nilsen, starring David Tennant and Daniel Mays.

 The prison featured extensively in series 6 of the ITV crime/mystery drama Grantchester.

+It was also used as a filming location for the 2025 British prison film Wasteman.